Obarun/66/doc/frontend.md

 - @optsdepends

-    *Without equivalent, this key is unique to 66 tools*.

     Declare optional dependencies of the service.

-    mandatory : no—this field has no effect if the type of the service is `classic` or `bundle`.
+    mandatory : no

     syntax : bracket

     valid values :

-    * The name of any valid service with type `bundle`, `longrun`, `oneshot` or `module`.
-Services of type `classic` are not allowed.
+    * The name of any valid service.
 A service declared as optional dependencies is not mandatory.
-The parser will look at all trees if the corresponding service is already enabled:
+The parser will look the corresponding service:
         - If enabled, it will warn the user and do nothing.
         - If not, it will try to find the corresponding frontend file.
             - If the frontend service file is found, it will enable it.
             - If it is not found, it will warn the user and do nothing.

     The order is *important* (!).
 The first service found will be used and the parse process of the field will be stopped.
-So, you can considere *@optsdepends* field as: "enable one on this service or none".
+So, you can considere `@optsdepends` field as: "enable one on this service or none".

-    @optsdepends only affects the enable process.
-The start process will not consider optional dependencies.
-If fooA on treeA has an optional dependency fooB which is declared on treeB, it's the responsibility of the sysadmin to start first treeB then treeA.
-[66-intree](66-intree.html) can give you the start order with the field `Start after`.

     A service can be commented out by placing the number sign `#` at the begin of the name like this: